show940125/Faster-whisper-Kaggle-Version-with-2-T4-GPU/README.md

 1.  **Important:** Set `MODEL_PATH = "copy the path of your input whisper model here (just click COPY path)"`.
 2. Other parameters have been validated through over 300 hours of actual transcription tasks and generally don't need adjustment.
 3. The `replacements` dictionary (find using Ctrl+F) is useful for consistent tasks (e.g., transcribing the same speaker multiple times) by automatically correcting common misrecognitions.
 Format is `"incorrect word": "correct word",`.
-4. Based on internal testing (using the example model), transcribing a 3-hour audio file (WAV format, typically around 300MB) takes approximately 9 minutes, with an average accuracy above 90%.
+4. Based on internal testing (using the example model), transcribing a 3-hour audio file (WAV format, 256K typically around 300MB) takes approximately 3 to 4 minutes, with an average accuracy above 90%.
 Post-correction with Gemini can increase accuracy to 99% – no exaggeration.
 5. It's recommended to record audio in WAV or FLAC format by default, as their precision is indeed superior to MP3.
 WAV files at 192kbps or 256kbps seem to hit the sweet spot for quality influencing accuracy; higher bitrates yield diminishing returns.

 ```python